xyfir/ptorx/docs/self-host.md

 # Requisites

 - Access to a domain whose DNS records you can configure.
-- A Linux server (we'll use Ubuntu) whose host allows it to send mail, which primarily means that outgoing port 25 should be open and unrestricted.
+- A Linux server.
+We'll use Ubuntu.

+Ptorx can run on fairly low-spec servers, but we recommend at least 1GB of RAM with 1-2GB of swap space.

+Make sure your server's host allows you to send mail.

 # Step 1: General Server Configuration